-Standard IV, Objectives 1 and 2
+Standard II, Objectives 1 and 2

 “Museum on the Move is truly a great teaching tool from people who have the resources, people who are specialists in their field, and people who are interesting!
 Thanks!
 This helps the kids learn more effectively, and translates into better test scores on the Core tests!
 Your team is greatly appreciated!”
 4th Grade Teacher, Mountainside Elementary, Cache District